-The Solomons became independent in 1978, but remain a Commonwealth country today, with Queen Elizabeth as the Head of State.
+The Solomon Islands became independent in 1978, but remain a Commonwealth country today, with Queen Elizabeth as the Head of State.
 The country has 50 members of parliament, elected every four years, whose majority elect the Prime Minister.

-The economy of the Solomons is largely based on the export of commodities.
-This includes timber, fish, palm oil, cocoa and timber.
+The economy of the Solomon Islands is largely based on the export of commodities.
+This includes fish, palm oil, cocoa, and timber.
 Tourism is an important service industry, and the agricultural sector is also significant.
 The country’s currency is the Solomon Islands Dollar.

 From beautiful beaches to rich history, there is much to see and do in the Solomon Islands.
 Its culture dates back thousands of years, with ancient ceremonial sites and WWII relics.
 Often called “the Amazon of the oceans”, the Solomons’ dense jungle and mountains make for ideal trekking and exploration.
-For more relaxation time, the many islands and beaches offer a number of eco-lodges and resorts to suit all kinds of travellers.
-Other activities include kayaking, swimming, snorkelling, diving and surfing.
+For more relaxation time, the many islands and beaches offer several eco-lodges and beach resorts to suit all kinds of travellers.
+Other activities include kayaking, swimming, snorkelling, diving, and surfing.

 SOLOMON ISLANDS–WHO Country Cooperation Strategy 2018–2022